- Other Rooms

 - Repair & Install

-How to Clean, Sharpen, and Maintain Garden ToolsBy: Julie Day
+How to Clean and Sharpen a ShovelBy: Julie Day

 This shovel could use a little TLC.

-Here’s how to get your garden tools in shape and keep them that way.
+Here’s how to get a shovel, or other garden tools, in shape and keep them that way.

 Gather Your Weapons